chefhenri/pantry-app/README.md

 npx react-native start
 ```

-*Note: after updating your AWS credentials in the `.env` file, pass the `--reset-cache` flag to Metro*
+*Note: after updating your AWS credentials in the `.env` file, run `npm run start:reset` to reset Metro's cache*

 #### Start the application